Download PDF

 The Core Team category is responsible for the technical development of the NuLink network.
 They will be working on the network’s core features, including the cryptographic primitives, smart contracts, etc. Their work will lay the foundation for the mainnet launch and the network's future development.

 Finally, the Pre-sale category is responsible for marketing and selling the initial tokens that will be used on the NuLink network.
-This category's work is critical, as it helps to fund the network's development and creates a community of early adopters who are invested in the network's success.
+This category's work is critical, as it helps to fund the network's development and creates a community of early adopters who have contributed to the network's success.

 It is important to note that mining will not start during the Genesis phase but will instead begin after the mainnet launch.
 The preparation period during the Genesis phase is essential to ensure that the NuLink network launches successfully and is well-positioned for future growth and development.